itzBhishan/Regression-Bike-Sharing-Demand-Prediction/README.md

 # Data Visualization,
 # Chat 1: Univariate Analysis of Target Variable
-Reason for picking the chart: histograms provide a visual representation of the distribution of a dataset, helping us understand the underlying patterns, identify outliers, and make informed decisions during data exploration and modeling.
+**Reason for picking the chart**: histograms provide a visual representation of the distribution of a dataset, helping us understand the underlying patterns, identify outliers, and make informed decisions during data exploration and modeling.
-INSIGHT :
+**INSIGHT** :
-Right-skewed distribution of the target variable, bikes fell towards the lower end of the scale, with a few exceptions having a high rental count. histogram's peak falls between 0 and 1000 bike rentals per hour. the target variable is not normally distributed, Business impact: by understanding the patterns and characteristics of bike rental demand, the business can make informed decisions to improve its operations and maximize customer satisfaction.
+Right-skewed distribution of the target variable, bikes fell towards the lower end of the scale, with a few exceptions having a high rental count. histogram's peak falls between 0 and 1000 bike rentals per hour. the target variable is not normally distributed, **Business impact**: by understanding the patterns and characteristics of bike rental demand, the business can make informed decisions to improve its operations and maximize customer satisfaction.